-In light of the recent Global crisis with COVID 19, I have several options for giving back to The Food Bank 4 NYC and Meals on Wheels in New Orleans for the Council on Aging.
-Check out my instagram to support these efforts!
-One option is an exclusive Mahogany Brown Paloma Dress in Collaboration with interior designer Shelley Johnstone, of which $100 per dress goes to the food bank.
-The next is any style in my new cotton silk floral fabric in any of the color ways, $100 per piece will be donated to Meals on Wheels.
-Stay safe and sound out there.
+In light of the recent Global crisis with COVID 19, I had several options for giving back to The Food Bank 4 NYC and Meals on Wheels in New Orleans for the Council on Aging.
+One option was a collaboration with interior designer Shelley Johnstone, of which $100 per dress went to the food bank.
+The next was any style in my new cotton silk floral fabric in any of the color ways, $100 per piece was donated to Meals on Wheels.
 More opportunities for giving back coming soon.

 #FeedTheFrontLineNOLA @redbeansparade #kreweofredbeans

 Grass Roots Community Efforts Springing Up Nationally to Feed Front Line Workers and support the restaurant industry & community at large.
 Feeding hospital workers~employing out of work musicians~while supporting local restaurants